-The ACA was founded in 1987 as the national peak body representing the interests of employers in industrial matters.
-It now addresses the “business of architecture” more broadly, with industrial relations as a vital core of ACA activity.
+The ACA was founded in 1987 as the national peak body representing the interests of employers in industrial matters, including workplace conditions and Award negotiations.
+This remains the basis of ACA’s charter, with oversight by the IR Subcommittee.
+In addition, the association has a responsibility to positively influence practice management in architecture and to engage in the wider industry.
+As a result, the ACA now addresses the “business of architecture” more broadly, with industrial relations remaining as a vital core of ACA activity.

 The ACA helps architectural firms navigate the changing world of practice by providing regular advice and information on business and employment matters, by promoting awareness of and discussion about business issues, and by advocating for better business practices and legislative frameworks.